Danish act on implementation in Danish law of the EU Corporate Sustainability Reporting Directive (CSRD)

 Company policies and any incentive schemes related to sustainability matters

-The reporting must include a description of the company’s policies regarding sustainability matters.
+The sustainability reporting must include a description of the company’s policies regarding sustainability matters.

 Due diligence procedures, significant actual or potential adverse impacts and measures to prevent, mitigate, remedy or stop actual or potential adverse impacts